Dog on Dog reactive Class.

 Reactive dogs after one group class

-First Session - Private one on one session with trainer at your home to asses the dog around your area and you will be given training Homework with important leash skills for both you and dog to learn as well as the most up to date science based reward training techniques .
+First & second Session - Private one on one sessions with trainer at your home to asses the dog around your area and you will be given training Homework with important leash & focus skills for both you and dog to learn as well as the most up to date science based reward training techniques .

-Subsequent 3 Sessions - One on One Session Held at our location with a number of diffrent Dogs we have available to put into practice what your dog has learned
+Subsequent 3rd Sessions - Group Session Held at our location with a number of different Dogs we have available to put into practice what your dog has learned

 previously and teaching new social skills with lots of fun rewarding classical conditioning.

 Many dogs lunge and bark at other dogs when on-leash, a behavior that us trainers call “leash reactivity.”
 There are a number of reasons why dogs develop this problem.
 Some fear or dislike other dogs because of a bad experience or because they weren’t well socialized to other dogs during puppyhood.
 For these dogs, barking and lunging on-leash serves a purpose—it keeps approaching dogs away.
 Other leash-reactive dogs like other dogs In fact, they enjoy playing and greeting so much that they become intensely frustrated when they’re restrained.

 Living with a leash-reactive dog can be quite embarrassing, especially if you live in a city